 Playing quickly and confidently may be good when things go well but playing quickly and failing is not good bridge.

-Remember to take your time and do some planning at trick one in order to prevent unwanted mistakes.
+Remember to take your time and do some planning at trick one before you play, so you can prevent any unwanted mistakes.

 This deal sets a good example of how thinking and planning can prevail.